AuReMe/esmecata/README.md

                         Proportion [0 to 1] of proteomes required to occur in a proteins cluster for that cluster to be kept in core proteome assembly.
   -m MMSEQS_OPTIONS, --mmseqs MMSEQS_OPTIONS
                         String containing mmseqs options for cluster command (except --threads which is already set by --cpu command and -v).
 If nothing is given, esmecata will used the option "--min-seq-id 0.3 -c 0.8"
   --linclust            Use mmseqs linclust (clustering in lienar time) to cluster proteins sequences.
-It is faster than mmseqs cluster (default behaviour) but less senstitive.
+It is faster than mmseqs cluster (default behaviour) but less sensitive.
   --remove-tmp          Delete tmp files to limit the disk space used: files in tmp_proteome for esmecata proteomes and files created by mmseqs (in mmseqs_tmp).
 ````